Installing and Managing Python with Conda

 Installing Anaconda takes longer and uses up more disk space, but provides you with more functionality, including Spyder (a Python-specific integrated development environment or IDE) and Jupyter, in addition to other immediately installed packages.
 Also, the interface of Anaconda is great if you are uncomfortable with the terminal.

-We recommend Miniconda for two reasons:
+We recommend Miniforge for these reasons:

 1. It’s quicker and takes up less disk space.